OwlWilderness/owlnest-multi-sig/README.md

 > ERC-1155 on Mumbai 🚀

+This implementation mints an ERC-1155 token that uses wvrp nft images to represent a bull or bear market.
+Upon upkeep a random number is requested and the uri is set using the last requested random number and the current trend of a chainlink pricefeed.

 - contract: https://mumbai.polygonscan.com/address/0xa40b1c58fb12D2b7f664D482cF4A16186f35016f
 - verified contract code: https://mumbai.polygonscan.com/address/0xa40b1c58fb12D2b7f664D482cF4A16186f35016f#code
 - Scaffold-Eth Debug: https://gndg.surge.sh/
 - VRF Subscription: https://vrf.chain.link/mumbai/928
 - Keeper: https://keepers.chain.link/mumbai/1940

+## To Do
+- display image of current nft metadata

 ## 🏄‍♂️ stumbled upon